 myDS is the online system that students with disabilities use to apply, request, and track their accommodations while attending Seattle University and working with Disability Services.

-Documentation from a qualified diagnostician must be provided in order for accomodations to be made.
+Documentation from a qualified diagnostician must be provided in order for accommodations to be made.

 Documentation is from a qualified diagnostician that: